-A really good hardy soup that is a copy cat of Olive Gardens Pasta E Fagioli.
+A really good hardy soup that is a copycat of Olive Gardens Pasta E Fagioli.
 Now you can make this gem at home.

 An excellent soup as expected.
 This would be a great company recipe to cook ahead.

 Notes: The original recipe calls for the beans to be put in with their packing liquid.
-This does increase the sodium some (and I have caught heat on this before) so I did rinse the beans and then added a can of beef broth to replace the liquids.
+This does increase the sodium some (and I had caught heat on this before) so I did rinse the beans and then added a can of beef broth to replace the liquids.

 This is a thick soup as written.
 I liked it better with another can of broth.